-The United Nations World Water Development Report (WWDR, 2020) emphasizes that water is the 'climate connector' that allows for greater collaboration and coordination across the majority of targets for sustainable development, climate change, and disaster risk reduction.
+The United Nations World Water Development Report (WWDR, 2020) emphasizes that water is the 'climate connector' that allows for greater collaboration and coordination across most targets for sustainable development, climate change, and disaster risk reduction.

 The IHP-IX strategic plan is therefore positioned within the context of the global water related policy landscape to provide opportunities of alignment with other initiatives and in contributing to their achievement.
-This landscape consists of, among others, the following key frameworks: the Sustainable Development Goals (SDG) framework and its 2030 Agenda including specifically SDG6 on ensuring availability and sustainable management of water and sanitation for alland its connecting role to all the other SDGs, the associated High-Level

-Commenté [M6]: In resolution on the Mar del Plata Conference Water Management Master Plan recommended.
-Add word water Political Forum on Sustainable Development and updated monitoring of progress towards SDG targets, the SDG6 Global Accelerator Framework, the Paris Agreement within the UN Framework Convention on Climate Change, the Sendai Framework for Disaster Risk Reduction, the Addis Ababa Action Agenda for Financing Development, the New Urban Agenda, the Human Rights Framework with reference to the human right to safe drinking water and sanitation, and the Global Strategic Framework for Food Security and Nutrition.
+This landscape consists of, among others, the following key frameworks: the Sustainable Development Goals (SDG) framework and its 2030 Agenda including specifically SDG6 on ensuring availability and sustainable management of water and sanitation for all and its connecting role to all the other SDGs, the associated High-Level Political Forum on Sustainable Development and updated monitoring of progress towards SDG targets, the SDG6 Global Accelerator Framework, the Paris Agreement within the UN Framework Convention on Climate Change, the Sendai Framework for Disaster Risk Reduction, the Addis Ababa Action Agenda for Financing Development, the New Urban Agenda, the Human Rights Framework with reference to the human right to safe drinking water and sanitation, and the Global Strategic Framework for Food Security and Nutrition.
 Other important frameworks include the UNGA declaration on the Water Action Decade 2018-2028 and the Decade of Action to Deliver SDGs by 2030, the UN Decade on Ecosystem Restoration (2021-2030), the Decade of Ocean Science for Sustainable Development (2021-2030), the Global Commission on Adaptation's Year of Action, the Global Compact on Refugees and the Global Compact for Migration, and the outcome document of the Small Island Developing States' Accelerated Modalities of Action (SAMOA) Pathway.